UBC-STAT/stat-450/docs/syllabus-page.md

 - **Zoom**: Information on Canvas
 - **Canvas**: All course deliverables and information can be found on the [course's page on Canvas](https://canvas.ubc.ca/courses/86276).
 Please check the Canvas website regularly to keep up-to-date with the course.
 - **Piazza**: Piazza will be used for class discussion and questions.
+- **Slack**: Slack is a chat platform better for real-time messaging.
+We hope slack can facilitate the interaction between group members.
+We have created a Workspace for STAT 450.
+You can [join here](https://join.slack.com/t/stat-450/shared_invite/zt-117sc4fqd-tfT53n8kvfxM4f~~N847TQ).

 ### Course Structure